-I am leading a research program focused on the molecular etiology and prevention of cervical and other human papillomavirus (HPV)-related cancers, and ovarian and endometrial cancers.
-I also have special expertise in the p16/Rb pathway, human papillomavirus biology, gene methylation, and molecular profiling of cancers.
-A strong focus of my work is on moving etiologic discoveries into clinical or public health practice.
-Several of my studies have the potential to directly affect public health decisions and clinical practice.
+I am leading a research program focused on clinical epidemiology of gynecological cancers that builds on understanding of etiology and natural history of cancers to address important clinical and public health problems.
+My research includes a spectrum of epidemiological approaches, including descriptive epidemiology and etiologic studies to the extent that they address important translational questions, as well as natural history studies, systematic reviews, biomarker discovery and validation, and risk estimation.
+I have special expertise in human papillomavirus biology, the p16/Rb pathway, gene methylation, and molecular profiling of cancers.
+I have a strong interest in methods development, particularly for absolute risk assessment and for assay evaluation.
+A focus of my work is on moving etiologic discoveries into clinical applications.
+Several of my studies directly affect public health decisions and clinical practice.

-Cervical and Other HPV-Related Cancers
+Cervical Cancer and Other HPV-related Cancers

-I am currently working on several established DCEG studies, and have initiated new field efforts to analyze the etiology of cervical precancers and to improve colposcopy-biopsy protocols.
 In the Study to Understand Cervical Cancer Early Endpoints and Determinants, my goal is to comprehensively assess biomarkers of risk for progressive cervical neoplasia, and thus develop a new set of biomarkers that can distinguish those at highest risk of cervical cancer from those with benign infection.
 In the Biopsy Study to Improve Detection of Cervical Precancer, my goals are to study cervical disease on the lesion level, to optimize criteria for biopsy placement, and to analyze the incremental benefit of taking multiple biopsies.
+In the IRIS Cohort in Kaiser Permanente Northern California, I study important etiologic questions related to HPV carcinogenesis and I conduct large comparative evaluations of biomarkers and risk assessment among 80,000 women enrolled in an organized screening program representing 1.5 Million women.
+In STRIDES, I am evaluating natural history and risk prediction in a diverse population in Mississippi.
 In the Cervical Cancer Screening Among HIV-Infected Women in India and the Anal Precancer and Cancer in HIV-Positive Men (Anal Cancer Screening Study), I am focusing on evaluation of biomarkers and colposcopy/anoscopy to improve detection of HPV-related diseases in HIV-infected populations.

-Wentzensen N, Fetterman B, Castle PE, Schiffman M, Wood SN, Stiemerling E, Tokugawa D, Bodelon C, Poitras N, Lorey T, Kinney W. p16/Ki-67 Dual Stain Cytology for Detection of Cervical Precancer in HPV-Positive Women.
+- Wentzensen N, Fetterman B, Castle PE, Schiffman M, Wood SN, Stiemerling E, Tokugawa D, Bodelon C, Poitras N, Lorey T, Kinney W. p16/Ki-67 Dual Stain Cytology for Detection of Cervical Precancer in HPV-Positive Women.
 J Natl Cancer Inst.
 2015;107(12):djv257.

-Wentzensen N, Sun C, Ghosh A, Kinney W, Mirabello L, Wacholder S, Shaber R, LaMere B, Clarke M, Lorincz AT, Castle PE, Schiffman M, Burk RD.
+- Wentzensen N, Sun C, Ghosh A, Kinney W, Mirabello L, Wacholder S, Shaber R, LaMere B, Clarke M, Lorincz AT, Castle PE, Schiffman M, Burk RD.
 Methylation of HPV18, HPV31, and HPV45 genomes and cervical intraepithelial neoplasia grade 3.
 J Natl Cancer Inst.
 2012;104(22):1738-49.

-Wentzensen N, Wacholder S. From differences in means between cases and controls to risk stratification: a business plan for biomarker development.
+- Wentzensen N, Wacholder S. From differences in means between cases and controls to risk stratification: a business plan for biomarker development.
 Cancer Discov.
 2013;3(2):148-57.

-Wentzensen N, Walker JL, Gold MA, Smith KM, Zuna RE, Mathews C, Dunn ST, Zhang R, Moxley K, Bishop E, Tenney M, Nugent E, Graubard BI, Wacholder S, Schiffman M. Multiple biopsies and detection of cervical cancer precursors at colposcopy.
+- Wentzensen N, Walker JL, Gold MA, Smith KM, Zuna RE, Mathews C, Dunn ST, Zhang R, Moxley K, Bishop E, Tenney M, Nugent E, Graubard BI, Wacholder S, Schiffman M. Multiple biopsies and detection of cervical cancer precursors at colposcopy.
 J Clin Oncol.
 2015;33(1):83-9.